 Step-by-Step Guide to Adjusting Spa pH Levels

-To effectively carry out spa pH adjustment, start by testing the current pH level using a reliable test kit or test strips designed for spas.
+To carry out an effective spa pH adjustment, start by testing the current pH level using a reliable test kit or test strips designed for spas.

 To lower the pH, add a pH decreaser product, typically sodium bisulfate, following the manufacturer’s instructions for dosage based on your spa’s water volume.